fbpx

 Limited Flexibility for Renovations

-Semi-detached houses may have certain restrictions on the type of renovations that can be carried out, due to the common wall shared with the adjacent home.
-This can potentially limit your ability to customize your home according to your own personal tastes and preferences.
+Semi-detached houses may have certain restrictions on the type of renovations that can be carried out.
+This can potentially limit your ability to customise your home according to your own personal tastes and preferences and is one of the downsides of semi-detached houses.

 Factors to Consider Before Purchasing a Semi-Detached House